 Rick Louie received his BSEE degree from California State University, Fullerton and attained the speed of 200 wpm in the Court Reporting Program at South Coast College.
-He subsequently graduated from theCourt Reporting Production Specialist, Emphasis Transcript/Document Production Program from South Coast College and was self-employed as a scopist since 2011.
+He subsequently graduated from the Court Reporting Production Specialist program from South Coast College and was self-employed as a scopist since 2011.